loulai/follow_the_food/README.md

+Follow the food!
+===

-My parents are always asking for restaurant recommendations, so I decided to answer them by creating a website.
+My parents are always asking me for restaurant recommendations, so I decided to answer them by creating a website.

 This project is a when-I-have-time thing, so it isn't worked on daily.